In Brief

 Industry participants report connection lead times in constrained regions can extend to 24-36 months, with years-long queues for additional allocation.

-Operational Readiness: What Organisations Should Do Now
+Operational Readiness: What Organisations Must Do Now

 Evaluate Grid-Supportive Infrastructure